hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901236v1-rethinking-the-chain-of-thought-the-roles-of-in-context-learning-and.md

 ---
 layout: default
-title: Rethinking the Chain-of-Thought: The Roles of In-Context Learning and Pre-trained Priors
+title: "Rethinking the Chain-of-Thought: The Roles of In-Context Learning and Pre-trained Priors"
 ---

 # Rethinking the Chain-of-Thought: The Roles of In-Context Learning and Pre-trained Priors